After a Deployment Error, Should You Fix Forward or Roll Back?

 - Removing the new version of a service from a load balancer pool

 With proper planning, many changes can be reverted quickly and safely, with little or no impact on your uptime and service delivery.
-Wherever possible, reverting a change which is causing a customer incident should be the initial plan of attack.
+Wherever possible, reverting a change that is causing a customer incident should be the initial plan of attack.

 Failover to a Secondary Environment

 In some cases, it’s just not as simple as reverting a change.
 An example of this is when there is, in fact, no change in play, and the incident is caused by some external factor, such as a change in your application traffic pattern, or a hardware failure in your datacenter.
 In these scenarios, having a secondary or DR environment available to you gives you the option to redirect application traffic away from the problem area of your application stack, and instead process traffic in a different logical or geographic area.
 Such a change may involve some orchestration in your application stack, such as simultaneously promoting a new leader in your database cluster while rerouting traffic at your load balancers.
-While somewhat complex, investing in the ability to leverage a secondary environment can be particularly advantageous when the cause of your failure is nebulous or out of your control, or the path to reverting your change is onerous and time consuming.
+While somewhat complex, investing in the ability to leverage a secondary environment can be particularly advantageous when the cause of your failure is nebulous or out of your control, or the path to reverting your change is onerous and time-consuming.

-As a last resort, you might need to forgo the rollback plans, and simply fix the issue in-place.
+As a last resort, you might need to forgo the rollback plans, and simply fix the issue in place.
 The challenge with deciding to fix an issue in place is until you know how to fix the issue – until you can diagnose and remediate the issue, and then deploy a fix – your customers will continue to experience its effects.

 Developing Options for Rollback

-When planning a change in your software environment, there are several approaches which lower the barrier to rollback in the event of a catastrophic failure.
+When planning a change in your software environment, there are several approaches that lower the barrier to rollback in the event of a catastrophic failure.
 We’re going to briefly discuss feature flags and dark launches, canary releases, and blue-green deployments.

 Feature flags and dark launches: Deploying your changes behind a feature flag is a method of controlling the exposure of your change to your customers.
 In such a scenario, a new feature or change is deployed to your customer’s application environment, but is disabled by default.
 Such a deployment is called a dark launch, and is a popular strategy for managing the risk associated with new application functionality.